Dr. Ben Lambeth, DDS & Dr. Megumi Lambeth, DDS

 Is Phantom Tooth Pain Normal After Dental Surgery?

 If you’ve recently gotten dental surgery and now feel a persistent pain in the place where the oral surgery was performed, you might be suffering from phantom tooth pain.
-Here, we’ll explain what that is, what symptoms are associated with it, whether it’s normal to experience after dental surgery, how you diagnose it, and what your treatment options are for phantom tooth pain.
+Here, we’ll explain what that is, what symptoms are associated with it, whether it’s normal to experience after dental surgery, how you diagnose it, and what your treatment options are for this phenomenon.

 What Is Phantom Tooth Pain?

-Phantom tooth pain is a constant, chronic, lingering pain in your mouth in an area where you just had dental work done.
+Phantom tooth pain, also known as atypical odontalgia or atypical tooth pain, is a constant, chronic, lingering pain in your mouth in an area where you just had dental work done.
 For example, after an extraction you feel pain in the space where there is no longer a tooth.
-This phenomenon is similar to its more commonly known cousin phantom limb syndrome, where amputees feel pain where their amputated limb used to be.
-This is not a physical issue, but a neurological one.
+This condition is similar to its more commonly known cousin phantom limb syndrome, where amputees feel pain where their amputated limb used to be.
+This is not a physical issue, but a neurological one that can even cause pain to spread to larger areas across the jaw.
+The pain’s intensity can vary, with some individuals experiencing very severe phantom tooth pain.

 Is Phantom Tooth Pain Normal After Dental Surgery?

-Phantom tooth pain most often comes about after dental surgery.
-Whether it’s a root canal, extraction, or filling, phantom tooth pain is the result of a damaged or dysfunctioning nerve that sends signs to the brain saying that there is pain in a tooth that may no longer be there.
+Phantom tooth pain most often begins after dental surgery.
+Whether it’s a root canal, extraction, or filling, phantom tooth pain is the result of a damaged or dysfunctional nerve that sends signs to the brain saying that there is pain in a tooth that may no longer be there.
+Phantom tooth pain, like phantom limb syndrome, is not rare but it is uncommon.
+It’s important to reach out to your oral surgeon, or an experienced dental care provider like Dr. Lambeth, if you believe you are experiencing phantom tooth pain.

 What Are the Symptoms of Phantom Tooth Pain?

 The common symptoms of tooth pain are described as mild to severe throbbing or aching tooth pain.
 The pain can vary from one end of the spectrum to the other throughout the span of a single day.
-While the phantom tooth pain may start in the one area, it can also spread throughout to other parts of your mouth and even your jaw.
-Phantom tooth pain symptoms differ from those of a typical tooth ache because the specific cause of pain is not identifiable.
-With normal tooth pain, there is often a specific cause that leads to the specific symptoms such as tooth decay, gum disease, or a knocked out tooth.
+While the phantom tooth pain may start in the one area, it can also spread to other parts of your mouth and even your jaw.
+Those who experience phantom tooth pain also struggle to pinpoint the exact location the pain is coming from.
+Phantom tooth pain symptoms differ from those of a typical toothache because the cause is not identifiable.
+With normal tooth pain, there is often a specific cause such as tooth decay, gum disease, or a knocked out tooth.

 How Do You Diagnose Phantom Tooth Pain?